uk-gov-mirror/defra.rod-catch-returns-frontend/README.md

 ```

 ### Virus Scanner
-The file uploader may use the ClamAV deamon if it is available.
+The file uploader may use the ClamAV daemon if it is available.

 See https://www.clamav.net/ for details